KurkRogi/our-radio-usa/README.md

 All test passed.

-#### **Accesibility**
+#### **Accessibility*

-Accesibility was tested with the Chrome's Litehouse feature and high scores were acheived on all pages.
-These are results for movile version of pages but similar scores were acheived with desktop layout.
+Accessibility was tested with the Chrome's Litehouse feature and high scores were achieved on all pages.
+These are results for mobile version of pages but similar scores were achieved with desktop layout.

 **Home page**
 ![Home page score](assets/images/home-page-score.png)